-Short Run was excited to bring Abraham Díaz to Seattle as a special guest for this year’s festival.
+Short Run was excited to invite Abraham Díaz to Seattle as a special guest for this year’s festival.
 Unfortunately, Abraham’s visa application was denied by U.S Customs and Border Patrol.
 Despite this, Short Run has been committed to ensuring that the Short Run community connects with Abraham’s work in his absence.
 Short Run board member Lylianna Allala video conferenced with Abraham and they talked about horror films, comics, punk music and the power that exists in between the margins.
 What you are about to read is in Spanglish and stays true to the spirit of how their conversation unfolded.

 LA: Music seems to play a role in your comics and drawing.
 I read in an interview that you listen to music while you draw.
 How has music influenced you and your drawing?